-It’s not plying your inhibitions with cider and sleeping with your tour guide: it’s worse.
+It’s not sleeping with your tour guide: it’s worse.
 After all, there’s a certain pride you might take from a one night stand.
 There is nothing redeeming, however, about bowing out early from an evening of tapas after eating too much at the first place.

 This is a mistake literally thousands of tourists make each year: eating too many tapas (or pintxos, as they are called in the Basque country), in the first overpriced tourist trap they come across, before eventually finding a cool local place, only to be too full to stomach more than a tapita.

 As a Donostia beach photo (La Concha, to be precise) posted to Instagram by cheerleader, make-up artist and esthetician, Ashley Alana recently revealed, even the most health-conscious among us struggle with this concept when we travel to Spain.

 “Gotta loosen these ties to make room for some more patatas bravas.”

 If you would like to learn from Ashley’s tongue-in-tapas mistake, here are a few trusty pieces of advice, for tapeando in Spain — whether you’re eating espetos (fish skewers) in Malaga, camarones (prawns) in Cadiz, pulpo (octopus) in Galicia, morcilla (don’t ask) in Madrid, patatas bravas (spicy potatoes) in Barcelona or drinking cider in San Sebastian.